turingschool/curriculum/source/academy/workshops/revisiting_authentication_and_authorization.markdown

 * A User should be able to view Orders#show for an order whose user they manage

+* When viewing Orders#index (`/orders`), a user should see their own orders as well as those orders for which the `user_id` matches a user of whom they are a manager. __Hint:__ more complicated DB relationships like this can be a pain with CanCanCan; you can use a custom `before_action` in your controller to pre-load the resource before CanCanCan gets to it.
+So if you have a filter which sets an `@orders` instance variable, CanCanCan will use this instead of trying to load its own.

-## Part 3: Changing Content with Authorization (Extension)
+## Part 4: Changing Content with Authorization (Extension)

 Now that we can browse content, let's look at changing content.
 Logged-in users can put together orders, but a manager must approve the order before it gets charged to the company credit card.

-* When a logged-in non-admin user visits `/orders`, they already see their orders

 * Add a `status` column to `Order` that defaults to `"pending"`

-* Display that status when the user views their own orders

 * When an admin visits `/orders`, add a button `Complete` which changes the `status` to `"complete"`

 * Ensure that a non-admin cannot mark an order as `"complete"`

-## ExtraExtension -- Part 4:

-* When viewing Orders#index (`/orders`), a user should see their own orders as well as those orders for which the `user_id` matches a user of whom they are a manager.